 Jess Littlewood graduated with a BA Fine Art from Central Saint Martins College of Art & Design in 2010.
 Littlewood's work has featured in Tatler Magazine (UK), Fad, We Occupy, Mint Magazine, Amelia's Magazine, Distorted, Protein and Deerbrains to name a few.
 Please see Profile PDF for more details.

 Greg Eason graduated from Norwich University College of Art in 2009.
 Greg was selected to exhibit at the AAF Recent Graduates’ Exhibition, London (2009), and has since exhibited in various group shows and art fairs in London, and internationally, including New York City, Brussels, Glasgow, Leuven, Amsterdam and Singapore.
+He has also held solo shows in the UK and the USA.
 Please see Profile PDF for more details.
 Please contact us to enquire about commissioning work.

 Vasilis Avramidis graduated from Central Saint Martins School of Art and Design with an MA in Fine Art in 2011.
-Recently, Avramidis has been shortlisted for the upcoming publication 100 Painters of Tomorrow, Thames & Hudson.
 Will Ramsey, Founder of The Affordable Art Fair selected Avramidis as one of the top ten emerging artist to watch in the Metro, UK.
-Avramidis was also shortlisted for the Salon Art Prize 2011 and his work has appeared in the Metro (UK), Idol magazine (UK), Hi Fructose (LA), Juxtapose Magazine, Beautiful/Decay, Arrested Motion among many others.
+Nicky Wheeler (March 2013), Fair Director of the Affordable Art Fair selected Avramidis for 'How to buy tomorrows Damien Hirsts', an article on investing in emergin art in the Sunday Telegraph, UK (March 2014).
+Avramidis was also shortlisted for the Salon Art Prize 2011 and he and his work has appeared in the Metro (UK), Sunday Telegraph (UK), Idol magazine (UK), Hi Fructose (LA), Rooms Magazine (UK), Juxtapose Magazine, Beautiful/Decay, Arrested Motion among many others.
 His work is exhibited internationally and collected by University of the Arts London and private collectors in UK, Greece, USA and Japan.

 Sandra Erbacher's practice is informed by a concern with the in-between space.
 By activating marginal objects, materials, sites and signs, her work animates the interstitial to explore, test and question the hierarchies inscribed in space and the mechanisms at work in its construction.
 By adopting tools of repetition, multiplication and re-contextualisation as a means of undoing and fragmenting she is able to create a discontinuous space where multifarious connections and readings may be formed and established definitions and systems of knowledge are questioned.
 Please see Profile PDF for more details.